The urology department in Cambridge is involved in a wide range of academic activity.

 Research and development committee

 The departmental urology research and development committee meet quarterly chaired by Mr VJ Gnanapragasam and is the point of contact for potential new studies.
 The committee reviews the department’s trials and studies portfolio and any issues on recruitment and resources.
 Trials work is supported by a dedicated urology research nurse.
-Enquiries about potential trial and studies can be sent to Mr VJ Gnanapragasam email or Mrs S Taylor email.
+Enquiries about potential trial and studies can be emailed to Mr VJ Gnanapragasam or emailed to Mrs S Taylor.
 A list of current trials is listed below.
 In addition to uro-oncology (see below) there are research programmes in benign urological conditions with specific departmental interests in benign bladder and prostatic conditions (Mr N Thiruchelvam), stone disease (Mr OJ Wiseman) and urology service configuration and delivery (Mr C Kastner).

 - Prostate and bladder cancer – UroSense